Economic, social and technological impacts of international trade on sustainable global development

 Comparative advantage and productive specialization

-Resource optimization and cost reduction
+Optimization of resources and cost reduction

 Economic effects of international trade

-Job creation and business expansion
+Job generation and business expansion

 This expansion also generates the opening of new industries and economic sectors, diversifying job opportunities and strengthening the national business fabric.